SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 2. [Created some votes](https://wpdev.uservoice.com/)
 3. Met Clint and team to steer me into this direction

 This didn't happen overnight, of course.
 It's been about a 3-year process that involved my interactions not only on Windows Developer UserVoice, but elsewhere on the web.
-To be honest, I will read stuff I wrote a year or so ago and be a bit embarrassed by it.
+To be honest, I will read stuff I wrote a year or so ago and be a bit embarrassed by it (I do like to keep it preserved, however, as I consider it much like [the ring of a tree](https://en.wikipedia.org/wiki/Dendrochronology)).
 I always try to be mindful of feedback and try to adjust and incorporate accordingly.
 As with software, some (personal) problems are more difficult than others and take a while to resolve.

 Finally, Clint's Twitter bio mentions that he is "helping developers" but I am not sure if this help is intended to be the results provided here.
-In any case, I accept it.
+In any case, mission accomplished and I accept it.
 Cheers to you, Clint and Team.
 I wish you best of success to your crew there as we head into the next  phase of MSFT's honorable history.

 ## Conclusion